Measuring power is one of the most accurate ways to assess your training and track your progress, but do you need a power meter on your mountain bike?

 Why do I need a power meter for my mountain bike?

 Training for that is hard, though.
-Undulating terrain and frequent turns make it difficult to maintain a steady output for consistent intervals.
-So while training with power will be more efficient on the road or indoor trainer, and you’ll need to benchmark your FTP off the trail, but knowing your output on the trails is still valuable.
+The undulating terrain and frequent turns make it difficult to maintain a steady output for consistent intervals.
+So, while training with power will be more efficient on the road or indoor trainer, (and you’ll need to benchmark your FTP off the trail) knowing your output on the trails is still valuable.

 Racing mountain bikes is better with power

 You’re probably not looking down at those numbers while wiggling through the trees, but hammering up climbs is a good time to check your status.
 Chasing someone down (or trying to drop them) can push you into the red, so knowing your limit will keep you from blowing up.